-You probably already know that humans are warm-blooded, while creatures like snakes are cold-blooded.
-Scientists prefer the terms endothermic and ectothermic.
+You probably know that humans are warm-blooded, while creatures like snakes are cold-blooded.
+Remember, Scientists prefer the terms endothermic and ectothermic.

-Snakes are ectothermic–they’re dependent on their environment for heat.
-Humans, on the other hand, are endothermic–our body chemistry regulates our temperature and keeps it constant.
+Snakes are ectothermic which means they’re dependent on their environment for heat.
+Humans, on the other hand, are endothermic which means our body chemistry regulates our temperature and keeps it constant.

 Chemical reactions like the ones that enable us to move our muscles run slowly when it’s cold and more quickly when it’s warm.
 If we were forced to live at the temperature of the world around us, we would lose the advantage of being able to function at night and in lots of different habitats.